zerototwo/TSN/README.md

-# Social Seed - Build Your Own Social Network with Spring Boot, Neo4j, and Vue.js
+# TSN - Build Your Own Social Network with Spring Boot, Neo4j, and Vue.js

 Welcome to Social Seed, a versatile social network seed project built with Spring Boot, Neo4j, and Vue.js.
 This project serves as a foundation that allows anyone to cultivate and customize their unique social network.